How to evaluate a nursing home — beyond the star ratings

 Signs Your Parent Is Actually Okay

-It's hard to know if your parent is actually okay in a nursing home, especially if they can't communicate clearly.
+Knowing whether your parent is actually okay in a nursing home is hard, especially if they can't communicate clearly.
 You're looking for signs that they're not just surviving but actually have some level of acceptable quality of life.

 Some signs are obvious.
 Your parent says they're okay.
 They're engaged in activities.
 They've made friends with other residents.
 They have good days more than bad days.
 They're eating.
 They're not losing weight.
 They're clean and cared for.
 They seem settled.

-Some signs are subtle.
+Some signs are subtler.
 Your parent is calm more than agitated.
-Your parent seems to recognize you when you visit.
-Your parent has moments of being engaged, even if memory is affected.
-Your parent laughs sometimes.
-Your parent isn't in obvious pain.
-Your parent's medical condition is stable or improving.
+They seem to recognize you when you visit.
+They have moments of being engaged, even if memory is affected.
+They laugh sometimes.
+They're not in obvious pain.
+Their medical condition is stable or improving.

 Talking to your parent helps if they can talk.
 "Are you okay here?"
 "Is the food okay?"
 "Are people treating you okay?"
 "Do you feel safe?"
 If your parent can answer, listen to the answers.
 Some people will complain about everything even if they're fine.
 Some people will say they're fine when they're not.
 Try to figure out which is which based on what you actually observe.